krahets/hello-algo/en/docs/chapter_heap/top_k.md

 As shown in Figure 8-7, we can first sort the array `nums`, then return the rightmost $k$ elements, with a time complexity of $O(n \log n)$.

-Clearly, this method "overachieves" the task, as we only need to find the largest $k$ elements, without needing to sort the other elements.
+Clearly, this method does more work than necessary, because we only need to find the largest $k$ elements rather than sort the other elements.

 ![Sorting to find the largest k elements](top_k.assets/top_k_sorting.png){ class="animation-figure" }